labseven/ComSci-BlackDeath/reports/draft_final_report.md

 ![Figure 3: SIR_One_city.png](media/SIR_One_city.png)
-Figure 3: SIR in one city
+Figure 3: SIR in Europe

-We plot the SIR metrics for one of the cities in the network given an infection rate of 0.1, a mortality rate of 0.1, and a transmission rate of 0.05.
+We plot the sum of the SIR metrics in the network given an infection rate of 0.1, a mortality rate of 0.1, and a transmission rate of 0.05.

 The number of susceptible residents decreases as infected residents increases, and infection slows down as more people die.
 The death rate slows when about half of the population dies.